 If you earned a score of 4 or 5 on the AP exam in Calculus AB, Calculus BC, or Statistics, or if you have already taken a college-level course in College Algebra, Statistics, Pre-calculus, Trigonometry, or Calculus for college credit (not for high-school credit) and passed with a grade of ‘C’ or higher—and if that class transfers to Dominican—then you will have met your General Education requirement in Quantitative Reasoning.

 If your highest Math SAT score was 600 or higher, or if your highest Math ACT score was 26 or higher, then you are waived from the Math placement exam and will be placed into the terminal math course for your program, either in your first or a later semester.
+Even if you are waived from the placement exam, you may wish to take it for possible waiver of your terminal math course.

 Biology and Chemistry majors please note: Because your majors require several courses in math, and even if you received a 600 or higher on the Math SAT or a 26 or higher on the MATH ACT, it is recommended that you take the College-Level Math placement test so you will have the opportunity to place into a higher level of math.